jcorbin/anansi/README.md

 ### Errata

-- differential screen update has an unknown glitch in it; easy to reproduce by looping a short recording of moving the mouse around and clicking; glitches go away on full redraw (Ctrl-L).
+- differential screen update is still not perfect, although the glitches that were previously present are now lessened due to the functional test; however this was done by removing a (perhaps premature) cursor movement optimization to simplify diffing.
 - Works For Me ™ in tmux-under-iTerm2: should also work in other modern xterm-descended terminals, such as the libvte family; however terminfo detection not yet used by the platform layer, so basic things like